frett27/splitflap_display/doc/electronic_card.md

-on the other side / symetric
+On the other side / symetric

 - GND
 - VCC